edgarleonardo/ChatAppXamarinFormWithWebSocket/README.md

 # Chat App Xamarin.Form With WebSocket

-This project use websocket as method to connect to SignalR server.
+This project uses WebSocket to connect to SignalR server using Xamarin.Form.